Wednesday, January 31, 2018

 Keeping the Sabbath holy

-His message made me think about how we’ve been keeping the Sabbath day holy, and in which ways we can improve it.
-The same day during lunch we discussed about it as a family, and decided to avoid turning on our TV on Sundays- which is a big deal since Ale is a huge fan of sports.
+His message made me think about how we’ve been keeping the Sabbath day holy and in which ways we can improve.
+We discussed about it as a family during lunch and decided to avoid turning on the TV on Sundays- which is a big deal since Ale is a huge sports' fan.
+But we know it is the right thing to do and we know we will be abundantly blessed as President Smith and other church leaders have promised.

 Friday, January 26, 2018